ivangeevo/sturdy-trees/# Changelog.md

 # <center>Sturdy Trees</center>

 ## v1.6.4
++ Changed all configuration options setting to be handled with Supermartijn642's Config Lib internally instead of Cloth Config API, which is used only for client side config options.
+Cloth Config is still used for creating all screens for access through Mod Menu.
 + Refactored pretty much the whole code; mainly for readability and cleaning up, but also so it's more in order with other mods from the BTWR project
-+ Updated the mod to BTWR: Shared Library 0.6.4
++ Updated the mod to Fabric Loader 0.17.3 & BTWR: Shared Library 0.6.4

 ## v1.6.3
 + Updated ExtendedShapelessRecipe from BTWR: Shared Library, which fixes some bugs with recipes using it